Goods Vehicle Operator's Licence

 Archant

-Peters Brothers Ltd of Burnside, Hertford Road, Hatfield, Herts AL9 5RB is applying to change an existing licence as follows to keep an extra 2 goods vehicles and 0 trailers at the operating centre at Burnside, Hertford Road, Hatfield, Herts AL9 5RB.
+Noel John Siberry trading as NJS Haulage of 8 The Grove Mill, Grove Mill Lane, Watford Hertfordshire WD17 3TU is applying to change an existing licence as follows.
+To keep 1 extra goods vehicle and 0 trailers at the operating centre at Burnside Yard Hatfield AL9 5RB.

 You may also want to watch:

-Peters Brothers Ltd of Burnside, Hertford Road, Hatfield, Herts AL9 5RB is applying to change an existing licence as follows to keep an extra 2 goods vehicles and 0 trailers at the operating centre at Burnside, Hertford Road, Hatfield, Herts AL9 5RB.
+Noel John Siberry trading as NJS Haulage of 8 The Grove Mill, Grove Mill Lane, Watford Hertfordshire WD17 3TU is applying to change an existing licence as follows.
+To keep 1 extra goods vehicle and 0 trailers at the operating centre at Burnside Yard Hatfield AL9 5RB.

 Owners or occupiers of land (including buildings) near the operating centre(s) who believe that their use or enjoyment of that land would be affected, should make written representations to the Traffic Commissioner at Hillcrest House, 386 Harehills Lane, Leeds, LS9 6NF, stating their reasons, within 21 days of this notice.
 Representors must at the same time send a copy of their representations to the applicant at the address given at the top of this notice.
 A Guide to Making Representations is available from the Traffic Commissioner's office.